newshour/newshour-wordpress-skeleton/README.md

 Public Wordpress plugins should be set it the composer.json file and use [Wordpress Packagist](https://wpackagist.org/) for installation.
 Custom plugins or plugins that require a license and should remain private will need their own GitHub repositories.
 These plugins should be archived under the NewsHour account.

+The following plugins are included by default in the composer.json file:

+* Timber
+* Wordfence

 ### Theming

 Timber is the framework that you should use when developing your Wordpress theme.
 While Timber provides many features "out-of-the-box" to help you develop your theme within the MVC design paradigm, great care and thought still needs to go into your theme's codebase to bring MVC into WP's system.
 See [Timber's documentation](https://timber.github.io/docs/) for more information.